erikanfox/YouTube-8m-Classification/README.md

 6) Exploratory data analysis uses the files found the folder `EDA`

-    `get_metadata.py` fetches video meta data based on the pseudo_id from the originla data `EDA.ipynb` displays an exploratory data analysis,
+    `get_metadata.py` fetches video meta data based on the pseudo_id from the original data `EDA.ipynb` displays an exploratory data analysis,

 7) Modeling: